nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 6. FAQ

+**Q**: Is LeadsForce free to use? <br>
+**A**: Yes, LeadsForce is free for use as long as you have a computer with you. <br>

+**Q**: Does LeadsForce require internet connection? <br>
+**A**: No, LeadsForce doesn't require any internet connection.
+This is great because you can use LeadsForce without having to worry about having adequate internet connection!

+**Q**: Is LeadsForce safe to use? <br>
+**A**: Yes, LeadsForce is 100% safe for use!
+Our team regularly reviews our code to ensure that there isn't any security vulnerabilities.

+**Q**: Will LeadsForce be consistently updated? <br>
+**A**: Yes, our team is consistently updating LeadsForce to better meet the needs of our user.

+**Q**: Can i use LeadsForce on a mobile device? <br> **A**: Unfortunately, LeadsForce is only available for use on computers.
+The team is thinking of implementing a mobile version of LeadsForce in the near future so do tuned in to our updates. 🙂

+**Q**: I have downloaded the `LeadsForce.jar` and is unable to open the application.
+Is there anything I could do? <br> **A**: Yes, there is another way to open up LeadsForce.
+Open the command prompt on your computer, navigate to the directory where you have stored the `LeadsForce.jar` file, and type `java -jar LeadsForce.jar`.

  **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LeadsForce home folder.
+**A**: Install LeadsForce on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LeadsForce home folder.

 --------------------------------------------------------------------------------------------------------------------

 ## 7. Command summary

+This section details all commands in using the features in LeadsForce.

+### 7.1 Client Specific Commands
 Action | Format | Examples
 --------|---------|---------
 **Create** | `add <name>/{CLIENT'S NAME} <email>/{EMAIL} <phone-no>/{PHONE NUMBER} <risk-appetite>/{RISK-APPETITE} ...`| add n/benedict e/benedict@gmail.com p/90909898 r/3 |